 We all have off days, but when you’re able to talk it’s easy to explain your alignments and seek help.

 However, it’s less easy for dogs to communicate their feelings especially when they are unwell.
 It’s important to understand some of the sounds, actions and behaviors from dogs, and how they communicate with us.
-If you suspect that your dog may need medical care, find a veterinarian in your area.
+If you suspect that your dog may need medical care, call a veterinarian in your area.

 Here are 9 signs your dog is sick: